May 18, 2020

 Recycling and household waste sites

-Those sites that have re-opened are operating differently from the way you’re used to and you’ll only be able to visit if you have made a booking.
+The re-opened sites are operating differently from the way you’re used to and you’ll only be able to visit if you have made a booking in advance.
 Before you book keep in mind that:

 - You’ll need to maintain social distancing at all times whilst on site.